 It was late afternoon on a Tuesday.
-I was driving south on the pothole riddled I95 towards Chester, PA.
-I had been making the drive every Tuesday since early October to participate in a 200 hour yoga teacher training inside the State Correctional Institution there, through a partnership with the Inside/Out Prison Exchange Program.
+I was driving south on the pothole-riddled I95 towards Chester, PA.
+I had been making the drive every Tuesday since early October to participate in a 200-hour yoga teacher training inside the State Correctional Institution there, through a partnership with the Inside/Out Prison Exchange Program.

-I exited the interstate towards the prison and was met by my usual feelings of excitement.
+I exited the interstate towards the prison and was met by my customary feelings of excitement.
 Learning and practicing next to an inspirational group of guys, serving out their long sentences with dignity and grace, led me to grow quite fond of my experience there.
 How could I have guessed there would be a period in my life when I would find satisfaction spending my free time inside of a state correctional institution?

 I found a place to park behind a warehouse, unaware if it was legal to do so, but not caring much either, and made my way on foot.
 As I approached the main road leading to the prison, I was taken aback by the scene that was unfolding.
 Hundreds of people were gathered near the main entrance.
 Police cars, security officers, barricades, reporters, and news vans lined the streets.
 Young girls and boys were running around and weaving in and out of the crowd on bikes.